SuperOfficeDocs/superoffice-docs/user-guide/en/request/find.md

 ## <a id="search" />Search for requests

-If you are looking for a request in the system and cannot find it using the predefined searches, you can do as follows:
+If you are looking for a request in the system and cannot find it using the predefined searches, try this:

 1. Select **Requests > Find requests**.
 This takes you to the **Criteria** screen.